 Make precise adjustments to complex scenes

-How to Access the Timeline
+How to access the Timeline

 Open your video project and select a scene.